Edgar Schein

 Edgar Henry Schein (March 5, 1928 – January 26, 2023) was a Swiss-born American business theorist and psychologist who was professor at the MIT Sloan School of Management.
-He founded the discipline of organizational behavior, and made notable contributions in the field of organizational development in many areas, including career development, group process consultation, and organizational culture.
+He was a foundational researcher in the discipline of organizational behavior, and made notable contributions in the field of organizational development in many areas, including career development, group process consultation, and organizational culture.
 He was the son of former University of Chicago professor Marcel Schein.

 Model of organizational culture

 Schein's model of organizational culture originated in the 1980s.
 Schein (2004) identifies three distinct levels in organizational cultures: